 - Target audience: Seed-stage VCs and large Angel investors.

-- State of Audience before Pitch: I don’t know much about CompStak but I like 500 startups and I’m interested learning more.
+- State of Audience before Pitch: I don’t know much about CompStak but I like 500 startups and I’m interested in learning more.

 - Desired State of Audience after Pitch: Wow, CompStak is killing it.
 They’ve got a smart solution in a huge market and seem to have great traction.
 I want a meeting.